dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 # Fun in Deep Learning Project

 In this post, we will create a project, a text recognizer application.
 Here we will detail all the process that takes place in creating a deep learning project and various practices.
+We will also look at an amazing case-study done at Dropbox, [Creating a Modern OCR Pipeline Using Computer Vision and Deep Learning](https://blogs.dropbox.com/tech/2017/04/creating-a-modern-ocr-pipeline-using-computer-vision-and-deep-learning/).
+This case-study takes us behind the scenes on how the team at Dropbox built a state-of-the-art Optical Character Recognition (OCR) pipeline.

 This post will be updated multiple times as we will deal with a lot of experiments spanning multiple weeks.

 > All the codes safely stored in github repo [Keras]()